Early education funding for children in foster care

 • Severe Disablement Allowance

-The approved foster carer must be engaged in paid work outside their role as a foster carer and earn under £100,000 per year and either:
+The approved foster carer must be in paid work outside their role as a foster carer and earn under £100,000 per year and either:

 The partner who is not a foster carer is in qualifying paid work and earning a minimum of the equivalent of 16 hours per week at national minimum/national living wage and does not earn more than £100,000 a year